FR3ED0M/GPTech-IT/README.md

 9 fucking long hours

 # I don't like it, what can I do?
-Make your own, and
-Don't come to me for help.
+Make your own, and don't come to me for help.